Connect with us

 Besides feeding on gas, supermassive black holes can also grow by merging with each other to form a single, more massive black hole when galaxies collide.

-Supercomputer cosmological simulations can predict about how often these happen.
+Supercomputer cosmological simulations can predict about how often these events happen.
 These simulations aim to model how the universe grows and evolves over time.
 The countless galaxies flying through space are kind of like bricks, building up the universe.

 These simulations show that galaxies and the supermassive black holes they host can undergo multiple mergers across the span of cosmic history.